ramirezjag00/react-native-flood-texter/README.md

 # react-native-flood-texter

 ### DEFINITION
-> A mobile app that enables a user to send an sms multiple times
+> An Android mobile app that enables a user to send an sms multiple times (iOS doesn't have a background send-sms)

 #### To do:
 - improve UI
-- fix iOS
 - add auto-focus on next textInput
 - show number of currentPosition while loading
 - add splashscreen